psudo-dev/github-discord-notification/README.md

 - `allowed_mentions` is used to avoid `@everyone` and `@here` mentions in the Discord messages
 - Each event generates two Discord Messages:
   - **content**: a brief summary of the event with the `@mention` to trigger the mobile notification
-  - **embeds**: a more detailed information about the event, including the original post when context is necessary
+  - **embeds**: more detailed information about the event, including the original post when context is necessary
 - The colors used for the `embeds` communicate a mix of `event type` and `semantics` depending on the `event`, `action` or `state`:
   - issue: `#AB80FF`
   - pull_request: `#FF4AC3`